Love it or despise it, OSB is here to stay. But how well suited is OSB for flooring or subflooring? Are there any better options available?

 Other OSB Negatives

 - Adhesion: OSB's materials are held together with resin binders and wax.
-The wax makes it difficult, if not impossible, to adhere some types of flooring directly to the OSB subfloor, requiring the installation of a plywood or cement board underlayment.
+The wax makes it difficult, if not impossible, to adhere to some types of flooring directly to the OSB subfloor, requiring the installation of a plywood or cement board underlayment.

 - Weight: OSB is heavier than plywood.